JianqiaoMao/Interpretable-machine-learning-for-HVAC-predictive-control/README.md

 ## Overview

 This is the core code repository for the submitted paper [Title] (Manuscript ID STBE-0220-2022) at **Science and Technology for the Built Environment**.
-Note that the used dataset is not shared due to the fact that it is a data property of General Technology Ltd, Athens, Greece.
+The dataset used in this work cannot unfortunately be made publicly available due to privacy and third party restrictions.

 #### Abstract